Hawkstone Project

 HAWKSTONE PROJECT

-Stavely Minerals Limited is targeting Nova-style magmatic Ni-Cu sulphide mineralisation in the Hawkstone Project which is located in the Proterozoic belts of the west Kimberley region.
+Stavely Minerals Limited is targeting Nova-style magmatic Ni‑Cu sulphide mineralisation within the Hawkstone Project, located in the Proterozoic belts of the west Kimberley.

 In 2023 the Company completed a detailed airborne gravity gradiometer survey over the Hawkstone Project.
 The previously available gravity survey over the project was of poor resolution (GSWA regional survey with ~400m grid cell size).
 IGO/Buxton have found that conducting detailed gravity shows very high resolution of the Ruins Dolerite stratigraphy and is useful in defining specific prospective units.
 IGO/Buxton noted that all the EM conductors associated with sulphides are also associated with gravity highs.